 Signs of Oxycodone Addiction

-Addicts enjoy oxycodone because of the effects it produces.
+Many people enjoy oxycodone because of the effects it produces.
 These effects include feelings of extreme well-being and lower anxiety.
 This drug is also physically addictive, meaning the body reacts physically when the user stops taking it.
 This raises the risk for users to become addicted.
 Oxycodone prescribed by physicians can be just as readily abused as drugs acquired through a street dealer.
 Abuse can be identified by the following:

 - Taking the medication not as prescribed by a licensed doctor